bridal makeup kit

 Physicians Formula Butter Blush in Vintage Rouge

 When it comes to blush, we definitely do not want to look like clowns with a shade that is too pigmented or too bright.
-This is where Physician’s Formula Butter Blush in Vintage Rogue comes in.

 Why it makes the cut: Vintage Rouge is a great, everyday shade that is also natural.
 Of course, you may have to select a different shade depending on your skin tone.
 This formula blends like a dream with little effort, which is even good for a beginner.
 It is not overly pigmented, but just right.